eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 1. Implement the operations you have defined in your interface.
 This involves writing the logic for what should happen to each in-vehicle signal or command when each operation is called.
 If you are using the [sample digital twin provider interface](#sample-digital-twin-provider-interface), you need to implement the functionality for the `Get` and `Invoke` operations.

-1. For each opeartion you implement, you can reference an in-vehicle signal or command using the code of your in-vehicle digital twin model.
+1. For each operation you implement, you can reference an in-vehicle signal or command using the code of your in-vehicle digital twin model.

 In order to translate your operations into code, it is important to understand the requirements of each operation.